|

 also be low.

-protein in blood, and is calculated from the values for albumin and total
+Globulins are calculated from the values for albumin and total

 antibodies (immunoglobulins), so high levels may be seen when infection or

-inflammation is present.
 Approximate normal levels (precise ranges vary

 from laboratory to laboratory) for cats are in this